 Spinach Rhubarb is a tall variety, reaching 8ft in height.
 As the name suggests it can be used in recipes as a spinach substitute.

 While your choice may seem limited, there is still plenty of variety to be found.
-That helps to make this a worthwhile addition to the garden.
+That helps to make this a worthwhile addition to the home.

 Growing Sorrel Plant

-Sow the seeds 2-3 weeks before your last frost date.
+To grow sorrel, sow the new seeds 2-3 weeks before your last frost date.
 Seeds can be sown continuously until late July for a regular supply of fresh leaves.

 When the seedlings are large enough to handle they can be divided.
-Plant the healthiest seedlings into 2 inch pots and grow on.
+Plant the healthiest seedlings into 2 inch pots and grow sorrel on those.
 As the seedlings grow they will need to be transplanted into increasingly larger pots.
 Eventually each seedling will sit in an 8-12 inch pot.

-You can continue to grow the young plants on in pots, as part of a container garden, or transplant into the garden.
+As you grow sorrel, you can continue to place the young sorrel in pots, as part of a container garden, or transplant into the garden.

 You can also sow seeds straight into the ground.
 Work the soil over with a fork before sowing to a depth of half and inch.
 Try to space the seeds 2-3 inches apart.
 Space each row 18-24 inches apart.

-When the plants are 6-8 weeks old the seedlings can be thinned to a spacing of 12-18 inches.
+When the sorrel is 6-8 weeks old the sorrel seedlings can be thinned to a spacing of 12-18 inches.
 Thinned out baby leaves can be used in a salad.

 Herbs are often grown in containers.
 Many herbs tend to spread if left unmanaged.
 Growing in containers keeps this habit under control.